William Jay Schieffelin: Education

 William Jay Schieffelin attended Trinity School in Manhattan.

 Schieffelin attended the Columbia School of Mines, where he received his Ph.B. in 1887 and became a member of Phi Beta Kappa.
 At Columbia University, he studied chemistry with Professor Charles F. Chandler.

 Schieffelin was sent to Germany for postgraduate studies and a doctorate.
-He studied for two years at the University of Munich with Professor von Baeyer and received his Ph.D. in chemistry cum laude in 1889.
+He studied for two years at the Ludwig-Maximilians-Universität München with Professor von Baeyer and received his Ph.D. in chemistry cum laude in 1889.

 Marriage and family

-Maria Louise Shepard, daughter of Colonel Elliott Fitch Shepard and Margaret Louisa (Vanderbilt) Shepard in 1892.
-She married William Jay Schieffelin in 1891.